William Barnes Collection

 William Barnes encapsulates the social history of an entire English social class over three centuries.
 He is probably the only writer to re-create in his work the way in which the rural working class spoke, as well as recording their customs, traditions and daily life.
 It covers the social history of agricultural life from the days of Shakespeare until the late 19th Century.

 The William Barnes Collection includes correspondence between William Barnes and Julia Miles, during their nine year courtship, relatives and friends; handwritten Italian diary and original sermons, poetry manuscripts, reviews and clippings, paintings and other realia; photographs of the author, friends and families.

 Documents include different editions of published works as well as books from Barnes personal library, and collections bequeathed by Giles Dugdale, Dr Bernard Jones, Trevor Hearl and Clement Denis.

-In order to provide the best possible research facility for you, the downloadable form available here should be completed as fully as possible and returned to The Curator, William Barnes Collection, Dorset County Museum, High West Street, Dorchester, DT1 1XA at least four weeks before your planned visit.
-Click here to contact via the Dorset County Museum website.
+In order to provide the best possible research facility for you, you can write to The Curator, William Barnes Collection, Dorset County Museum Offices, The Old Warehouse, 31a Durngate Street, Dorchester, Dorset, DT1 1JP at least four weeks before your planned visit.